Muts256/Incident-Response/Linux-Privilege-Escalation-and-Data-Exfiltration/Investigation.md

 ## Investigation

-Following the NIST 800-61 framework, the investigation started with the incident created after it was detected by the scheduled rule that was part of the preparation phase
+Following the NIST SP 800-61 framework, the investigation began when a scheduled detection rule, implemented during the preparation phase, identified the incident.

 ## Preparation
 ### How Scheduled Rules Fit into the Preparation Phase